 Public health officials do the following to prevent the spread of vCJD acquired by eating contaminated beef:

-The U.S. Department of Agriculture (USDA) currently checks 2,000 to 5,000 cattle each month for bovine spongiform encephalopathy.
+The U.S. Department of Agriculture (USDA) currently checks a sample of cattle each month for bovine spongiform encephalopathy.

 Currently, CJD cannot be cured, and its progress cannot be slowed.
 The disease is fatal, usually within months or a few years.
 However, certain medications may be given to relieve symptoms.
 For example, the antiseizure medication valproate and the antianxiety clonazepam may reduce muscle jerking.
 Sedative or antipsychotic medications can sometimes help calm people who are anxious.

 General support and care for the person and family members are important.
 Day care centers and respite and long-term care may be useful.
 The CJD Foundation provides support and information (see Creutzfeldt-Jakob Disease Foundation) .